jsoref/apcupsd/doc/manual/manual.rst

 if the final line that performs the halt or reboot contains the ``-p`` option for powering down the computer.
-It should not with the logic used by apcupsd, but if it does, the ``-p`` option could cause your computer to power off while the UPS is still suppling power (i.e. before the UPS kills the power).
+It should not with the logic used by apcupsd, but if it does, the ``-p`` option could cause your computer to power off while the UPS is still supplying power (i.e. before the UPS kills the power).
 Depending on the setting of your BIOS, it may prevent your computer from restarting when the power returns.
 As already mentioned, this should not apply, but in